microsoft/BotFramework-WebChat/HOOKS.md

 }]
 ```

-This function will return the ponyfill for Web Speech API.
+This function will return the ponyfill for the Web Speech API.

-To modify this value, change the props passed to Web Chat.
+To modify this value, change the props passed to Web Chat via style options.

 # Component-specific hooks